 - Do not store this medicine in the bathroom, near the kitchen sink or in damp places.
 The medicine may break down if exposed to heat or moisture.

 What are the potential side effects?

-- Your pet may experience some excitement, disorientation, hyperactivity and stomach upset.
+- Your pet may experience a faster heartbeat and stomach upset, but these effects should disappear after a while.
 If these symptoms persist, contact your veterinarian.

 - Other side effects may occur.
 If you notice anything unusual, contact your veterinarian.

 - Make sure to tell your veterinarian what other medication you are giving to your pet.